AkarErdem/Kolibri-task/README.md

 * DataPersistenceController: Implements ways to save data using `ISaveModel` and UniRX.
 For example: saves the game on application quit using UniRX.
 Also loads the game save on the constructor.

 ### Game Initializer
 On the GameInitializer, I have added our newly implemented scripts and injected save data to the required scripts.
 This way I was able to save everything!
-I saved workers' positions, stashes, upgrades, and player money and last entered mine.
+I saved workers' positions, stashes, upgrades, unlocked mine shafts, player money and last entered mine.

 ### Scene Loader
 A custom interface, ISceneLoader, was created to manage scene loading exclusively.
 This interface includes methods for loading and reloading scenes, as well as an `IsLoading` reactive property.
 The loading screen is activated through the use of UniRX on the HudController whenever the `IsLoading` property triggers.